Researching, Engaging & Designing

 I've always been a transdisciplinary researcher.
 My approach to urban sustainability recognises play at the core of transformative interactions in cities as complex sociotechnical networks.
 I build on this to explore how various forms of digital and playful experiences are designed and evolve in different cultural contexts, and (co-)create such engagements for liveable and equitable urban futures.
-My care-ful research and practice is currently found at the intersection of self-care and mutual aid; creative and impactful research methods, and; co-creative urban transformation.
+My care-full research and practice is currently found at the intersection of self-care and mutual aid; creative and impactful research methods, and; co-creative urban transformation.

 Currently, I'm not involved in coursework teaching, though I had a lot of fun doing it over the past 15 years.
 I'm always interested in collaborative research and higher-degree research supervision, broadly - both understanding and designing - around:

-Other specific areas of interest include empowering those underserved/underheard, living alone, (more-than-human) death & dying, and diversity and inclusion.
+Other specific areas of interest include empowering those underserved/underheard, living alone, and diversity and inclusion.